The Ongoing Need for VEKLURY

 Source: CDC; Premier Healthcare Database, Special COVID-19 Release, March 2020–March 2021.

-Premier, Inc., and HealthVerity, Inc.; 08/2023 to 09/2024.
+Premier, Inc., and HealthVerity, Inc.; 01/2023 to 01/2025.

 Patients with any degree of renal impairment, including those on dialysis

-• No renal laboratory testing is required before or during treatment
+• NO renal laboratory testing is required before or during treatment

 Patients with any stage of hepatic impairment

-• No dosage adjustment of VEKLURY is recommended for patients with mild, moderate, or severe hepatic impairment
+• NO dosage adjustment of VEKLURY is recommended for patients with mild, moderate, or severe hepatic impairment

-• Perform hepatic laboratory and prothrombin testing prior to initiating VEKLURY and during use as clinically appropriate
+• Perform hepatic laboratory and prothrombin time testing prior to initiating VEKLURY and during use as clinically appropriate

 Pregnant or breastfeeding patients